bamoah30/ai-data-analyzer/src/Phase 1- -Core Purpose and  Audience/README.md

-# 📘 Phase 1 – Core Purpose and Audience
+# Phase 1 – Core Purpose and Audience

 This phase defines the strategic foundation of the **AI Data Analyzer** project.
 It clarifies the tool’s purpose, target audience, and minimum viable features—setting the tone for all future development.

 ---

-## 🎯 Core Purpose
+## Core Purpose

-**AI Data Analyzer** is a Python-based tool that uses the HuggingFace API and OpenAI API to automate exploratory data analysis (EDA) on CSV/Json, and Excel files.
+**AI Data Analyzer** is a Python-based tool that uses the HuggingFace API and OpenAI API to automate exploratory data analysis (EDA) on CSV, Json, and Excel files.
 It’s designed to accelerate Bernard’s mastery of Python, API integration, and intelligent data workflows—while serving as a public proof-of-concept in his 24-month AI Engineering roadmap.

 ---

-## 👥 Target Audience
+## Target Audience

 This project is built for: